openmeteo/enhydris/doc/dev/database.rst

 Main principles
 ---------------

-The Enhydris database is implemented in PostgreSQL.
-While the implementation of the database is through Django's object-relational mapper, which is more or less RDBMS-independent, Enhydris uses PostgreSQL's geographic features, so it is not portable.
-It also uses some custom PostgreSQL code for storing timeseries (however this is likely to change in the future).
+Enhydris supports PostgreSQL (with PostGIS) on production, and also SQLite (spatialite) on development.

 In Django parlance, a *model* is a type of entity, which usually maps to a single database table.
-Therefore, in Django, we usually talk of models rather than of database tables, and we design models, which is close to a conceptual database design, leaving it to Django's object-relational mapper to translate to the physical.
+Therefore, in Django, we usually talk of models rather than of database tables, and we design models, which is close to conceptual database design, leaving it to Django's object-relational mapper to translate to the physical.
 In this text, we also speak more of models than of tables.
 Since a model is a Python class, we describe it as a Python class rather than as a relational database table.
 If, however, you feel more comfortable with tables, you can generally read the text understanding that a model is a table.

 If you are interested in the physical structure of the database, you need to know the model translation rules, which are quite simple: